sleemanj/xinha/trac/Documentation/DevelopingForXinha/StyleGuide.md

 };
 ```

-4. Always use {{{var}}} when declaring variables, unless you ''really'' do mean to create a global variable.
+4. Always use `var` when declaring variables, unless you ''really'' do mean to create a global variable.